Baccata/tagless-blogpost/docs/tagless.md

 ### You mentioned "effects" ?

 The definition of effect is "a change which is a result or consequence of an action or other cause."
 When you write a program, you likely have to address some concerns that might have an impact on the overall computation, such as validation, optionality, error handling ... these are effects.
-In functional programming, effects are usually associated to datatypes that have the **capability** to support/handle them, such as `Either`, `Option`, `Try`.
+In functional programming, effects are usually associated to **datatypes** that have the **capability** to support/handle them, such as `Either`, `Option`, `Try`.

 ### What if different methods of my interfaces work with different effects ?

-The should not.
+The should not : if methods are grouped in an interface, it's an anti-pattern to have one return `Future` and another return `Try`.
 You should always have some reason for grouping methods together in an interface, such as some rule binding them :

 ```
 put(K,V) then get(K) should give me V